kraney/clock/README.md

     for {
         <-ticker.C
         count++
-	// this tells the mock that the timer event has been handled ticker.Confirm()
+	// this optional call tells the mock that the timer event has been handled ticker.Confirm()
     }
 }()